hashgraph/did-method/did-method-specification.md

 #### Method-Specific DID URL Parameters
 There are two method-specific parameters defined for a Hedera DID:
 - `fid` - a mandatory parameter that defines the FileID of a the corresponding appnet's address book file.
-The first step in resolving a DID is to retrieve the address book from the Hedera mainnet, and so determine the addresses of the members of the appnet against which the second step of resolution can be performed.
+The first step in resolving a DID is to retrieve the address book from the Hedera network, and so determine the addresses of the members of the appnet against which the second step of resolution can be performed.
 - `tid` - an optional parameter that defines a TopicID of Hedera Consensus Service topic to which a particular DID document was submitted.
 This can be used in case of open and publicly available DID documents to resolve DIDs without the use of appnet services.

 A Hedera FileID is a triplet of numbers, e.g. `1.5.34634` represents file number `34634` within realm `5` within shard `1`.
 Hedera TopicID follows a similar format and is defined as a triplet of numbers, e.g. `0.0.21243` represents a topic identifier `21243` within realm `0` within shard `0`.

 ##### Appnet Address Book
 Each appnet that utilizes the Hedera DID Method must create and manage an address book file stored in the Hedera File Service.
-Unlike DID Documents which are persisted in an appnet's state, appnet address books are persisted in the state of the Hedera mainnet nodes on the file service.
-The Hedera mainnet conseqiuently provides a decentralized and trusted discovery mechanism for appnet address books.
+Unlike DID Documents which are persisted in an appnet's state, appnet address books are persisted in the state of the Hedera network nodes on the file service.
+The Hedera network consequently provides a decentralized and trusted discovery mechanism for appnet address books.
 The address book file contains URLs of the indivodual servers that comprise the appnet and that provide CRUD services for the DIDs within this appnet and Topic IDs within Hedera network used for posting DID and verifiable credentials.
 The address book is a JSON file compatible with a JSON schema defined [here](appnet-address-book.schema.json).

 Example address book file content:
 ```json